HighwayDoesntCare/Camel-vim/README.md

 ### Installation ###
-Execute `./check.sh` to check if the environment is suitable for the installation.<br>
+Camel-vim supports vim 7 and vim 8.
+You can get one of them with the help of `git tag`.<br>
-Execute `./install.sh` to do the installation.
+Then, execute `./check.sh` to check if the environment is suitable for the installation and execute `./install.sh` to do the installation.

 ##### Issues #####